DarkEnergyProcessor/ls2x/README.md

 * VS 2013 or later.

 * FFmpeg 3.2 or later.
-FFmpeg 4 and 5 is supported.
-FFmpeg fork, Libav is NOT supported!
+FFmpeg 4, 5, and 6 is supported.
+FFmpeg fork (Libav) is NOT supported!

 External Libraries
 ------------------